-Mutually exclusive sub-categories of behavioral health-related codes were adapted from the aforementioned five sources of data.
-The Clinical Classifications Software (CCS), a diagnosis and procedure categorization scheme7 based on ICD-9-CM, and the Beta CCS for ICD-10-CM, were used to define mental health conditions.
+Mutually exclusive sub-categories of behavioral health-related codes were adapted from the aforementioned three sources of data.
+Beta Clinical Classifications Software (CCS) for ICD-10-CM, was used to define mental health conditions.
 CCS categories were used to classify ICD codes into 10 distinct sub-categories.
 The detailed CCS categories used in the categorization are listed in Table 1.
 Three adaptations to these categories were made: